TeXlyre/codemirror-lang-bib/README.md

 # CodeMirror 6 BibTeX Language Support

-This package provides BibTeX language support for the [CodeMirror 6](https://codemirror.net/6/) code editor, designed to work seamlessly with academic writing workflows and bibliography management.
+This package provides BibTeX language support for the [CodeMirror 6](https://codemirror.net/6/) code editor, designed to work with academic writing workflows and bibliography management.

 ## Features